Designing a Finance Stack for Liquidity Efficiency in 2026

 What Metrics Track Liquidity Efficiency?

-Beyond classic DSO, track invoice-to-cash cycle time by deal type, cash forecast variance week over week, time-in-dispute per dollar, unapplied cash ratio, and promise-to-pay conversion rate.
-These map directly to working capital and let teams intervene before a liquidity gap widens.
-For the metric that ties it together, see cash flow velocity.
+The most actionable metrics are invoice-to-cash cycle time by deal type, cash forecast variance week over week, time-in-dispute per dollar, the unapplied cash ratio, and promise-to-pay conversion rate.
+Each maps directly to working capital and, more importantly, lets a team intervene before a liquidity gap widens rather than explaining it afterward.
+Tracked together, they turn liquidity from a quarterly surprise into a weekly operating metric.

 How Does Monk Fit the Stack?